Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Properties of astrophysical systems used

-\emph{\underline{Leo T galaxy}---} Leo T is an ultra-faint dwarf irregular galaxy located about 420 kpc from the Milky Way.
-It is the most dark-matter dominated dwarf in the Local Group and is also gas-rich, which makes it an unique astrophysical system to study DM scattering effects.
-Moreover Leo T is well-studied observationally and has garnered modelling attention.
+Leo~T is an ultra-faint dwarf irregular galaxy located about 420 kpc from the center of the Milky Way.
+Leo~T is both dark-matter dominated and gas-rich, which makes it an ideal astrophysical system to study DM scattering with ordinary matter.
+Moreover Leo~T is well-studied observationally and has garnered modelling attention.
 Ref. \cite{leoObsOld08} analyzed high-resolution Giant Meterwave Radio Telescope (GMRT) and Westerbork Synthesis Radio Telescope (WSRT) observations to determine the \HI gas distribution.
-Ref. \cite{Kirby11_metallicity} found the mean spectroscopic metallicity to be [Fe/H] $\sim -1.99 \pm 0.05$ \footnote{\cite{weisz12} found the isochronal metallicity [M/H] of Leo T using photometric observations to be $\sim -1.8$ to $-1.6$.
-However, we use the more robust spectroscopic metallicity: [Fe/H]=-1.99 in our calculations.}, so Leo T is metal poor (like the majority of ultra-faint dwarfs) and we need only consider H and He with the cosmic density fraction $n_\textup{He}/n_\textup{H}=0.08$ for calculating DM-gas interactions.
+Ref. \cite{Kir13} found the mean spectroscopic metallicity to be [Fe/H] $\sim -1.74 \pm 0.04$ \footnote{\cite{weisz12} found the isochronal metallicity [M/H] of Leo~T using photometric observations to be $\sim -1.8$ to $-1.6$.
+However, we use the more robust spectroscopic metallicity: [Fe/H]=$-1.74$ in our calculations.}; Leo~T is therefore metal poor (like the majority of ultra-faint dwarfs), and we need only consider H and He with the cosmic number density fraction $n_\textup{He}/n_\textup{H}=0.08$ for calculating DM-gas interactions.

-Ref. \cite{faerman13} modelled the DM halo of Leo T by fitting a well-motivated flat-core (Burkert) DM profile to the \HI distribution of \cite{leoObsOld08}; see SM for a further discussion on the DM model.
-We adopt the model of \cite{faerman13} for our analysis and show the best-fit individual components in this model in Fig. \ref{fig:LeoTobs}.
+Ref. \cite{faerman13} modelled the DM halo of Leo~T by fitting a well-motivated flat-core (Burkert) DM profile to the \HI distribution of \cite{leoObsOld08}.
+We adopt the model of \cite{faerman13} for our analysis and show the best-fit individual components in this model in Fig.~\ref{fig:LeoTobs} (for reference, the halo mass is $M(r<0.3\, \textup{kpc}) \sim 8 \times 10^6\, M_\odot$).
+See Appendix~\ref{apx:LeoT} for a further discussion on the DM model.